-Popular single-layer name in Germany, which usually refers to either a still existing or former elevated fortified castle or fortress.
+Popular single-layer name in Germany, which usually refers to either a still existing or former elevated castle or fortress.

-Other individual layers with the name Burgberg are in the municipalities or growing areas Abstatt (Württemberg), Alken (Moselle), Auenstein (Württemberg), Mayschoss (Ahr), fur with Maximiner Burgberg (Moselle), Lösnich, Olewig (Mosel), Steinheim (Württemberg), Traben-Trarbach and Trier (Moselle).
+Other single layers with the name Burgberg are in the municipalities or growing areas Abstatt (Württemberg), Alken (Moselle), Auenstein (Württemberg), Mayschoss (Ahr), fur with Maximiner Burgberg (Moselle), Lösnich, Olewig (Mosel), Steinheim (Württemberg), Traben-Trarbach and Trier (Moselle).
 In the growing area Franconia there is a large town called Burgberg.